Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Many of the Chihuahuas surrendered to animal shelters have never been house-trained.
 When they come from a puppy mill and were raised in fecal material, even normal instincts are lost and these dogs are hard to train.
 Some of them had a good start in life but were just purchased by families without a clue.

 A big source of the Chihuahua problem at the animal shelters are the backyard breeders.
-They think they are going to make a little money off of their dogs after having seen reality stars and pop divas carrying around the tiny dogs.
+They think they are going to make a little money off of their dogs after having seen reality stars and pop divas carry around the tiny dogs.
 (The people that think those photos are cute do not realize that those stars have employees to clean up after their dogs.)
 They breed whatever male and female they happen to have around and end up with a bunch of deformed puppies they are unable to sell.
 The only thing to do with the production problem is to dump it off at the shelter.

 When visiting the shelter, the other breed that everyone notices is the Labrador Retriever.
 One source states that over 25% of all dogs coming into shelters are purebred, and many of these are registered Labs.
 Any dog with Lab features is listed as a Lab cross, and since Labs have become well-known as family dogs, they are overbred and their progeny are filling up the kennels at the animal shelters.